Blue Jackets' Matiss Kivlenieks died of chest trauma from fireworks, autopsy reveals

 During the world hockey championship this spring, Kivlenieks played four games for Latvia.
 This past NHL season, he played in two games for the Blue Jackets and eight for the American Hockey League's Cleveland Monsters.

-A native of Riga, Latvia, Kivlenieks signed with the Blue Jackets as a free agent in May 2017 and played eight teams for the club.
+A native of Riga, Latvia, Kivlenieks signed with the Blue Jackets as a free agent in May 2017 and played eight games for the club.
 The Latvian Hockey Federation called Kivlenieks' death "a great loss not only for Latvian hockey but for the entire Latvian nation."

 The Associated Press contributed to this report.